 MAKING SMART personal finance decisions involves lots of homework.
 Fortunately, there are plenty of great resources out there, both aspirational and practical, to help us figure out what to do.
-Here are my five favorite money blogs:
+Here are my four favorite money blogs:

 The Simple Dollar is my blog of choice when getting up to speed on practical money issues, like picking a savings account or insurance company.
 If you could only have one resource to help with your overall financial planning, this would be it.